Open-Risk-Academy/Academy-Course-PYT26060/README.md

 ## Resource Repository for the Open Risk Academy Course PYT 26060

-This repo collects resources (data and python scripts) used in the [course PYT26060](https://www.openriskacademy.com/course/view.php?id=60)
+* This repo collects resources (data and python scripts) used in the [course PYT26060](https://www.openriskacademy.com/course/view.php?id=60)
+* It uses the [CRO Ontology Graph](https://www.openriskmanual.org/ns/cro/index-en.html) as the raw material to illustrate a number of Python tools for working with semantic data

 ## Scripts